csswizardry/csswizardry.github.com/case-studies-nhs-nhsx-elearning-platform.md

 ---

-I must admit, when I saw an email from the NHS asking me if I’d like to help them on a project, my first thought was one of much uncertainly.
+I must admit, when I saw an email from the NHS asking me if I’d like to help them on a project, my first thought was one of much uncertainty.
 Usually, in British media, most reports about IT in the public sector are horror stories, with multi-million pound contracts awarded to huge ‘Enterprise’ contractors who do a terrible job, take their cheque, and leave somebody else to clean up the